Caribbean Basin Initiative (CBI)

 Venezuela and Colombia

 Barbadian made products can also be exported to Venezuela and Colombia under the Venezuela and Colombia CARICOM Agreements without attracting any customs duties.
-These initiatives provide that select products manufactured in Barbados, can be exported free of duty to Venezuela and Colombia provided that at least fifty (50) per cent of the export value of the product is local value added or the final product is classified under a different tariff heading from any of the material inputs.
+These initiatives provide that select products manufactured in Barbados, can be exported free of duty to Venezuela and Colombia provided that at least 50% of the export value of the product is local value added or the final product is classified under a different tariff heading from any of the material inputs.